MichaelCook/cribbage/README.md

 the crib is yours; the second set, the crib is your opponent's.
 (A smaller standard deviation means you're more likely to get the average score.)

-There are also Nim and Python implementations.
+There are also Rust, Nim and Python implementations.
+See `make test`.

 ```
 $ make